friflo/Friflo.Json.Fliox/Engine/README.md

 # Friflo.Engine.ECS

-Currently fastest 🔥 ECS implementation in .NET - using **Ecs.CSharp.Benchmark** as reference.
+Currently fastest 🔥 ECS implementation in C# / .NET - using **Ecs.CSharp.Benchmark** as reference.
 See benchmark results - Mac Mini M2 - at the bottom of this page.
 This ECS is an Archetype / AoS based Entity Component System.
 See: [ECS - Wikipedia](https://en.wikipedia.org/wiki/Entity_component_system).

-The library implements the common features a common ECS provides.
-It was first published on nuget in January 2024.
+The library implements all features a typical ECS provides.

 *Unique library features*
+- Build up a hierarchy of entities with parent / child relationship - optional.
+- Subscribe to events and signals for specific or all entities.
 - Hybrid ECS - supporting both: Scripts similar to MonoBehaviour's as well as struct components and tags.
-  This enables simple refactoring between both models.
+  It enables simple refactoring between both models.
 Scripts if OOP is suitable.
 Struct components / tags for performance.
-- Build up a hierarchy of entities with parent / child relationship - optional.
 - Enable exploring entities, query results, parent/child relationships, components & tags in the debugger.
   See screenshot at examples.
-- Subscribe to events and signals for specific or all entities.
 - SIMD Support - optional.
 Multi thread capable and remainder loop free.

 Get package on [nuget](https://www.nuget.org/packages/Friflo.Engine.ECS/) or use the dotnet CLI.